-CLIMATE CHANGE - ABOUT THE PROFOUND AND LIFE-CHANGING CLIMATE IMPACT OF THE MELTING ICE
+CLIMATE CHANGE - ABOUT THE PROFOUND AND LIFE-CHANGING IMPACT OF THE MELTING ICE ON CLIMATE

 The third exhibition theme offers a close look at the climate changes leaving their marks on the magnificent landscape around the centre.
 This theme visualizes the impact of rising temperatures on Ilulissat Icefjord and the dramatic shrinking of the Sermeq Kujalleq glacier over the past 150 years.
-The exhibition will also form a setting for future climate debates, providing a space for tourists, locals and experts to meet and discuss climate and nature and develop new knowledge together.
+The exhibition will also form a setting for future climate debates, providing a space for tourists, locals and experts to meet to discuss climate and nature and develop new knowledge together.

-LEARNING PLATFORM WITH A FOCUS ON NATURE, ICE AND CLIMATE
+SCHOOL SERVICE WITH A FOCUS ON NATURE, ICE AND CLIMATE

-In addition to taking visitors on a beautiful and instructive journey, Ilulissat Icefjord Centre will also offer a physical and online learning platform for schools and schoolchildren around the world.
+In addition to taking visitors on a beautiful and instructive journey, the Ilulissat Icefjord Centre will also offer a physical and online school service.
 The service will make the exhibition's extensive material about ice, climate, nature and Inuit culture available to primary and lower secondary school students in Greenland and around the world.
-The learning platform will give teachers free access to the centre's teaching materials, either in connection with a physical visit or for online use at their school.
+Through the school service, teachers will be able to access the centre's teaching materials freely, either in connection with a physical visit or for online use at their school.
 The goal is to build awareness among young people and provide insight into climate changes and this unique area, which has been included in UNESCO's World Heritage List for good reason.